-During the 2019 financial year, Barakah Properties continued with the development of the Al Siraat College site.
-A significant milestone was reached with the delivery of the Science and Technology building being completed in October 2017.
-Another large construction, known as the Junior Learning Neighbourhood commenced construction.
-This building will be built over 3 phases, with the East Wing of the building scheduled for completion in July 2019.
-Barakah Properties also attracted additional shareholding throughout the current Share Offer (as per the Offer Information Statement dated 19 October 2018).
+During the 2020 financial year, Barakah Properties continued with the development of the Al Siraat College site.
+A significant milestone was reached with the delivery of the East Wing of the Year 3 to 9 Learning Neighbourhood.
+The project was completed in April 2020.
+Another large construction, being the North Wing of the Learning Neighbourhood is in progress, with a delivery date of mid next year.
+Barakah Properties also attracted additional shareholding throughout the Share Offer (as per the Offer Information Statement dated 19 October 2018).
+Barakah Properties intends to lodge another Share Offer to continue to attract shareholders in FY2021.